bvbasavaraju/cpp_logger/README.md

 # cpp_logger
 Logger created for C++ projects.
-It is mean to to be platform independent ans operating system agnostic.
+It is mean to to be platform independent and operating system agnostic.

 An interface is used to keep it platform independent.